Cowboys & Indians

 "Duty to your family?" he asked.

 "Don't be so old fashioned, duty to a good lifestyle.
-We were famous but poor and they were infamous but rich; so you see, a perfect combination," she explained taking a draw on her cigarette.
+We were famous but poor and they were infamous but rich; so you see, a perfect combination," she

 "Why do I get the feeling you're holding back," teased Jones.